Blind man who fell onto Toronto subway tracks rescued by 3 bystanders | CBC News

 "That's all it took."

 Busquine jumped onto the tracks and two others followed.
-Together, they hoisted the man onto the platform as fast as they could, worried another train may be coming toward them.
+Together, they hoisted the man onto the platform as fast as they could, worried another train might be coming toward them.

+"We were all just in shock looking at him, hoping and praying a train wouldn't come," said Julie Caniglia, the commuter who both photographed the rescue and posted about it on social media.

+We were all just in shock… praying a train wouldn't come.- Julie Caniglia. eyewitness

 "There's no way I would've been able to do it by myself, especially without hurting the man any further," Busquine said.

-After the incident, the TTC says the man who fell was waiting for a westbound train when he walked off the edge of the platform.
-Paramedics transported him to the hospital with minor injuries after he was rescued.
+After the incident, the Toronto Transit Commission said the man who fell had been waiting for a westbound train when he walked off the edge of the platform.
+Paramedics took him to hospital, where he was treated for minor injuries.

 'These men need to be recognized,' says witness

-Busquine didn't get the names of the other two men who helped him but he is very grateful for their bravery.
+Busquine didn't get the names of the other two men who helped him, but is very grateful for their bravery.

 "I do want to thank them.
 They did a great job for coming down and helping out," he said.